Quick Start

 Minimal file

-A minimal valid file contains at least one palette, with a name, slug, type, and two or more colours.
+A minimal valid file contains at least one palette, with a name, slug, type, and two or more colors.

 - Bare Minimum